andrearufo/monolite/README.md

-# monolite
+# Monolite

-A monolitique bloging platform
+A monolithique blogging platform without database

+## What is Monolite

+Monolite is a super simple blogging platform that allow you to compose